 - Processing the sensory input

 - Processing based on a person’s knowledge or understanding of concepts

 There is a link between perception and attention.
-This is important because focusing on building your child’s perception leads to greater attention which builds their concentration span. [source: de Witt]
+According to Marike de Witt, this is important because focusing on building your child’s perception leads to greater attention which builds their concentration span.

 All learning happens through the perception of the senses.
 Therefore it is vital that the brain can organize the information it receives, interpret it, process it and react appropriately.

 Improving a Child’s Perceptual Development